-There were five fire-related incidents documented for this fiscal year.
-There were 25 full building fire safety inspections performed during this time frame as well.
-Red tag permit requests authorizing fire protection impairments totaled 28, and 803 total hot work permits were issued, with 451 issued by the Fire and Life Safety Specialist.
-A total of 196 fire drills were conducted for Residence Halls and Greek houses.
+During the 2013/2014 fiscal year 104 full building fire safety inspections were performed.
+Red tag permit requesting fire protection impairments totaled 41, and 560 total hot work permits were issued without any incidents to personnel or property.
+A total of 92 fire drills were conducted campus wide in Residence Halls and Greek houses.